 You are likely to have some problems, but not serious ones, in communicating with others.
 The problem is that people’s first impression of you may not fit in with what you say or your manner of thinking and speaking.
 People tend to hear what they expect to hear, and they may not listen to you as carefully as they should.
 So you will have to be as clear as possible and insist that others listen to what you are really saying.
 If others do not understand you, it is up to you to set them straight.

 This aspect indicates a generation that had mixed feelings about its ideals and how to implement them.
 They often felt very confused about their ideals, and when they found that their ideals failed because they were badly formulated, this group became disillusioned.
 States of consciousness beyond the ordinary are very confusing to them, and they prefer not to get involved with such matters.

-So, his become God the Father via Josephus’ spin probably didn’t sit well with Vespasian.
-Hence the irony of this oft-stated quote from his deathbed (see bottom):
+So, his becoming God the Father via Josephus’ spin probably didn’t sit well with Vespasian.
+Hence the irony of this oft-stated quote from his deathbed (see bottom of this next image):